 It may be a whole grain, but “the number of carbs in a typical slice can equal three to four slices of bread,” says McKittrick.
 Ordering thin crust is a good move because it saves carbs, but it still raises blood sugar, she says.
 Plus, tomato sauce is a sneaky source of sugar too.

-While dairy—yogurt, milk, cheese—can offer important sources of calcium and vitamin D, healthy, middle-aged women who eat the highest amounts of milk products are more likely to have insulin resistance than those who eat the least, according to a study in the Journal of Diabetes Research.
+While dairy—yogurt, milk, cheese—can offer important sources of calcium and vitamin D, healthy, middle-aged women who consumed the highest amounts of milk products were more likely to have insulin resistance than those who ate the least, according to a study in the Journal of Diabetes Research.
 Dairy may stimulate the production of insulin, thus lowering insulin sensitivity, the researchers suggest.
 What’s more, the saturated fat in higher-fat dairy may have a negative impact on cardiovascular health, Palinski-Wade says.
 She recommends consuming low-fat dairy with little to no added sugar.
-Don’t ignore these 10 silent signs of diabetes.
+Other research has suggested that low-fat dairy consumption is associated with a lower risk of type 2 diabetes in postmenopausal women, but the research has been mixed.
+(Don’t ignore these 10 silent signs of diabetes.)

 Pick the perfect pairing